- » Account Request

-HSU's VPN enables staff and faculty to connect to their office computers and other network resources securely from off campus using Remote Desktop or VNC.
+HSU's Virtual Private Network enables staff and faculty to connect to their office computers and other campus network resources securely from off campus.
 VPNs use authentication to deny access to unauthorized users, and encryption to prevent unauthorized users from reading the data being transmitted.

 The VPN connection enables users to:

-The only other software that's a prerequisite for accessing the VPN from a remote computer is a Java-enabled web browser.
+The only other software that's a prerequisite for accessing the VPN from a remote computer is an up-to-date web browser.

-If there’s a service you need access to that isn’t showing up in Resources, submit a helpdesk ticket with a request to have that service added, or ask your ITC for assistance .
-Please be as detailed as possible, including the name of the service and the IP address or URL of the system that needs to be accessed.
+If there’s a service you need access to that isn’t showing up in Resources, submit a helpdesk ticket with a request to have that service added or ask your ITC for assistance.
+Please provide as much detail as possible, including the name of the service and the IP address or URL of the system that needs to be accessed.